 (4) In this section —

-“Education Minister” means the Minister in whom the administration of the Education Act 1928 is for the time being committed by the Governor;
+Education Minister means the Minister in whom the administration of the Education Act 1928 is for the time being committed by the Governor;

-“Vocational Education and Training Minister” means the Minister in whom the administration of the Vocational Education and Training Act 1996 is for the time being committed by the Governor.
+Vocational Education and Training Minister means the Minister in whom the administration of the Vocational Education and Training Act 1996 is for the time being committed by the Governor.

 ”.

-4 On the date as at which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+4 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
 It reads:

 “